Nordix/keycloak-secrets-vault-provider/docs/overview.md

 Example workflow (**Figure 3**):

-1. The realm administrator stores the LDAP bind password by sending a PUT request to `https://<KEYCLOAK_URL>/admin/realms/my-realm/secrets-manager/ldap-bindpw`.
+1. The realm administrator stores the LDAP bind password by sending a PUT request to `https://<KEYCLOAK_ADDRESS>/admin/realms/my-realm/secrets-manager/ldap-bindpw`.
-   The Secrets Manager writes the password to OpenBao KV secrets engine at the path `secret/keycloak/my-realm/ldap-bindpw`, which encrypts it and stores it on disk.
+   The Secrets Manager writes the password to OpenBao KV secrets engine at `https://<OPENBAO_ADDRESS>/v1/secret/keycloak/my-realm/ldap-bindpw`, which encrypts it and stores it on disk.
 2. The realm administrator configures LDAP federation in Keycloak and sets the LDAP bind password to `${vault.ldap-bindpw}`.
    The reference is stored as part of Keycloak's configuration in the SQL database.
 3. A user logs in.
-4. Keycloak resolves the `${vault.ldap-bindpw}` reference by calling the Vault SPI provider which fetches the actual password from OpenBao KV secrets engine path `secret/keycloak/my-realm/ldap-bindpw`.
+4. Keycloak resolves the `${vault.ldap-bindpw}` reference by calling the Vault SPI provider which fetches the actual password from OpenBao KV secrets engine at `https://<OPENBAO_ADDRESS>/v1/secret/keycloak/my-realm/ldap-bindpw`.
 5. Keycloak uses the cleartext password to bind to the LDAP server for user federation.

 Steps (1) and (2) can be performed in any order.